Jordi Cruyff: Manchester United

 In August 1996, Cruyff signed with Manchester United for a fee of £1.4 million on a four-year contract.
 He made his debut on 11 August in a 4–0 win over Newcastle United in the 1996 FA Charity Shield, and then played in a 3–0 win over Wimbledon, the opening league fixture of the 1996–97 FA Premier League.
 Cruyff then scored on his next two appearances, helping the team to 2–2 draws against Everton and Blackburn Rovers.

 He was a regular in the first team until the end of November 1996, when he suffered another knee injury.
 Cruyff's spell at Manchester United was marked by injuries, but he played three games in the group stage of the 1998–99 UEFA Champions League.
 He played eleven times and scored twice in 1998–99 season, before a loan deal with Celta Vigo took him back to Spain in January 1999, and thus denying him the chance to win the treble achieved by the club in May 1999.
 He scored twice in eight games for the Spaniards before returning for United.

 Cruyff's contract expired on 30 June 2000.
 In four years, he had played a total of 57 games for United and scored eight goals.

 Return to La Liga

 After an initial agreement with Harry Redknapp's West Ham United fell through, Cruyff returned to Spain on a free transfer to Alavés.
 With the Basque club, he reached the 2001 UEFA Cup Final, against Liverpool: despite being 2–0 and then 3–1 down, Alavés embarked on a spirited comeback and Cruyff's goal in the 89th minute tied the game at 4–4.
-An own goal in extra time saw Liverpool lift the cup.
+An own goal in extra time saw Liverpool win the trophy.
 Cruyff continued to play for Alavés until the club was relegated at the end of 2002–03.

 The following season, he joined Espanyol, being played regularly in his only season.
 Cruyff decided against extending his contract with Espanyol and voluntarily left that summer.